alikulovuzz/translater_front/README.md

-# Getting Started with Create React App
+# Getting Started with Create React Appjj

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available ScriptsBot
+## Available Scripts

 In the project directory, you can run:change